dnanexus/dxWDL/doc/Internals.md

 ## Imports and nested namespaces

 A WDL file creates its own namespace.
-It can also import other files, each inhabiting its own sub-namespaces.
+It may import other WDL files, each inhabiting its own namespace.
 Tasks and workflows from children can be called with their fully-qualified-names.
 We map the WDL namespace hierarchy to a flat space of *dx:applets* and *dx:workflows* in the target project and folder.
 To do this, we